xavier268/goscrapper/README.md

 When a source request is compiled, a variable on the left-hand side:
 * Must have a legal name,
-* Must not be a known named parameter,
+* Must NOT be a known named parameter,
 * Is registered as declared.

 At compile time, a variable on the right-hand side: